France Bleu Provence

-France Bleu Provence is one of the 44 regional radio stations of the France Bleu network.
+ici Provence is one of the 44 regional radio stations of the ici network.
 It serves the departments of Bouches-du-Rhône and Var.
 It is accessible to as far as Val du Durance and Gapençais via FM radio.

 History

 The station began broadcasting in 1983 under the name Radio France Provence.
-It used this name until September 4, 2000, when it became France Bleu Provence.
+It used this name until 4 September 2000, when it became France Bleu Provence.
+And 6 January 2025, when it became ici Provence.

 Headquarters

 In addition to its headquarters in Aix-en-Provence, France Bleu Provence has offices for its reporters in Toulon and Marseille, on rue de l'Évêché.
 In the past, the station also had locations in Arles and Martigues during the 2000s.